Soso2509/ACIT4630-Project/README.md

   o	Although, the current implementation trains the 3-layer architecture.
 So you'll have to change it in the code if you want a different structure

 > [!TIP]
-> You should make a copy of `bc_model.pth` which you call something unique like `bc_model_custom.pth`, this way when `bc_model.pth` is overwritten from running `Train Hybrid-model-P3.bat` (or something), you still have the model saved.
+> You should make a copy of `bc_model.pth` which you call something unique like `bc_model_custom.pth`, this way when `bc_model.pth` is overwritten from running `Train-Hybrid-model-P3.bat` (or something), you still have the model saved.

 ### Run the IL Model
 At this point, your imitation learning model is ready to use.

 #### <ins>Option 1: Train Hybrid Model Using IL</ins>
-Run: “Train Hybrid-model.bat”
+Run: “Train-Hybrid-model.bat”
 - This will begin training using the `bc_model.pth` file.
 > [!TIP]
 > If you’ve trained your own IL model, **back it up and rename** it to avoid it being overwritten by another batch file (e.g., `bc_model_custom.pth`).